MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-api-import-test.md

 The main requirement is that the ExportSettings `SiteUrl` value must be populated with a URL consistent with the source URL used for the rest of the import package.
 In the case of file shares as a source, the URL would be pre-specified to be the source URL in the rest of the package, whereas a package generated through an export operation at a source site would be its original source site collection URL.

+#### SourceType required
 Beginning January 1, 2023, the SourceType field will be mandatory when calling the Migration API.
 Starting October 1st, 2022, a warning message will be sent if the field is missing.

 Accepted SourceType values:

-AmazonS3
+- AmazonS3
-AzureStorage
+- AzureStorage
-Box
+- Box
-Dropbox
+- Dropbox
-Egnyte
+- Egnyte
-FileShare
+- FileShare
-GoogleCloudStorage
+- GoogleCloudStorage
-GoogleDrive
+- GoogleDrive
-MicrosoftStream
+- MicrosoftStream
-OneDrive
+- OneDrive
-SharePointOnline
+- SharePointOnline
-SharePointOnPremServer
+- SharePointOnPremServer
-Other
+- Other

 When declaring to **Other**, include *DetailedSource* to provide us the detailed information.